 This post may contain affiliate links for which I earn a small commission at no extra cost to you.
 For more info, check out my Disclosure Policy.
 Thank you for your support!

 This Slow Cooker Beef Curry is everything you could possibly want from a dinner recipe!
 A naturally gluten free curry with melt-in-the-mouth beef pieces and a creamy tomato and yoghurt sauce with warming spices.
-It’s perfectly spicy without being overpowering and great for cooking batch cooking and freezing.
+Great for cooking batch cooking and freezing.

 Want to save this recipe?